mrsarm/pose/Run-CI-envs.md

 #### Filters

-The other argument that allows to speed up the process (and avoid rate limits from the docker registry) is `--remote-tag-filter FILTER`, filtering _in_ or _out_ what images to check whether a remote tag exists or not when replacing images.
+The other argument that allows to speed up the process (and avoid rate limits from the docker registry) is `--tag-filter FILTER`, filtering _in_ or _out_ what images to check whether a remote tag exists or not when replacing images.
 `FILTER` can be an expression like `regex=NAME` (`=` → _filter ‒ in_) or `regex!=EXPR`
 (`!=` → _filter ‒ out_), where `EXPR` is a regex expression.
-In our example, all the apps we build start with the `mrsarm/` prefix, while other services like the DBs one don't, so the best way to check only our apps while ignoring the rest when replacing the tag in the image field of each service is using the argument `--remote-tag-filter regex='mrsarm/'`.
+In our example, all the apps we build start with the `mrsarm/` prefix, while other services like the DBs one don't, so the best way to check only our apps while ignoring the rest when replacing the tag in the image field of each service is using the argument `--tag-filter regex='mrsarm/'`.
 The resulting `ci.yaml` will be identical than not using the filter at all, because it's unlikely and even undesired to have an official Postgres image `postgres:client-vat-field`, but more importantly, the execution in our CI pipeline will be much faster.

 ```
-pose config --remote-tag "$GITHUB_REF" --remote-tag-filter regex='mrsarm/' -o ci.yaml --remote-progress
+pose config --remote-tag "$GITHUB_REF" --tag-filter regex='mrsarm/' -o ci.yaml --remote-progress

 DEBUG: remote manifest for image postgres ... skipped
 DEBUG: remote manifest for image rabbitmq ... skipped